GooseYArd/ssr250s/index.md

 Information about these bikes is somewhat hard to come by;
-despite their low price, and although the pit bikes seem to sell pretty well, I'm only spoken to a couple of other SR250S owners.
+despite their low price, and although the pit bikes seem to sell pretty well, I've only spoken to a couple of other SR250S owners.

 I expect to get a lot details wrong on this page and I count on readers who know more than I do to set me straight.
 Please, if you